Resource & Waste Recovery

 - Waste Reduction: A Guide for Businesses and Institutions: Presents several strategies for generalized waste reduction in business environments, including information regarding organic waste management and composting.

-- Food Waste Audit Log: Track amounts and reasons for wasted food.
+- Food Waste Logbook: Track amounts and reasons for wasted food.

 - Food Waste Management Cost Calculator: Estimates the cost competitiveness of alternatives to food waste disposal, including source reduction, donation, composting, and recycling of yellow grease.